-Once understood, we believe we are then accountable for every sin we commit (free will) after we accept Jesus as our Savior and like God, he forgives us for our sins.
-After that divine moment we may be forgiven by those whom we transgress (free will), but we will still be judged by God when our soul faces him.
+Once understood, we believe we are then accountable for every sin we commit (free will) after we accept Jesus as our Savior.
+Like God, Jesus forgives us for our sins.
+After that divine moment we may be forgiven by those whom we transgress, but we will still be judged by God when our soul faces him.
 After Jesus saved the prostitute from being stoned to death, he said to her, "Now go and sin no more."

 After a parent realizes the wrong his child committed, does the parent say, “Not to worry, my boy, you go ahead and commit this sin again.”
 No. The perturbed parent says while pointing, “You little ____, don’t ever do that again!”

 This is the reason we have so many heavy sinners, not paying the consequences for their actions, they think.
 However, their everyday lives in darkness (free will) suffer greater turmoil than those in the light of God (free will) because if we walk in the light of God, he hears our prayers and by Divine Providence can end our sufferings usually caused by man.
 Herewith is but one example in billions that have occurred in the world, ―the wife cannot conceive for six years.
 She accepts Jesus as her Savior then conceives within three months.
 If living in darkness, we attribute that to coincidence, but for those living in the light of God, that marvel is understood as Divine Providence, in which every human can partake, simply by believing, (which means living according to) the words of Jesus Christ (free will).

 Those in darkness feel that confessing to a man in a church will cleanse them of their sins, over and over (free will).
 They feel that attending church (free will) will cleanse them of their sins.
 So wrong.
 God is not in a building, he is always with us, in our hearts, the temple of God.
 Until heavy sinners die, we, still in body, suffer their aftermath as well our own sins (free will).
 Think Hitler.
 Think Dahmer.
 God judged them too.